Ericsson/dataplanebook/_sources/glossary.rst.txt

       for the data plane fast path.
 This thread is pinned to a particular by DPDK, and should be the only thread scheduled on that lcore.

+   Load
+      A load machine instruction reads a chunk of data (usually 8-512 bits) from memory and puts it into a CPU register.

    Low touch application
       A data plane fast path application that on average spends relativily few CPU clock cycles and other hardware resources for every packet.

+   LTO
+      Link-time Optimization (LTO) is a compiler mode of operation, where optimizations are deferred to the link stage, allowing optimization to be done across program's or shared library's different compilation units.
+The inlining of a function residing in a different .c file than the caller is possible, for example.
+LTO increases build times to such a large degree that it is often impractical to use.

+   MIB
+     A Management Information Base (MIB) is a :term:`SNMP` data model.
+     The term is sometimes also used to refer to an instance of a particular model.
+IEFT has defined a number of MIBs (e.g., for TCP and IP).

    :ref:`Management plane <Management Plane>`
       The part of the network that handles configuration and